 - Train tickets to medical experts.
 For people with unusual cancers or who require specialized care, living in a rural area can present a challenge.
 For older patients, a local expert might not be available and the care they need might be located in a city several hours away.
 Older people people may no longer feel comfortable about driving long distances or maneuvering urban landscapes.
 Arranging help with transportation and accommodation is well worth it.

 - Eyewear – It is no secret that prescriptions for many elderly people are out of date.
 In an effort to save money, many will not replace glasses when they break, opting instead to fix them with tape.
 Take a loved one to a doctor and make sure their visual needs are taken care of.
+Offer them a gift card to Target so that they can go and purchase items for eye care – such as eye drops, readers, etc.

 - Tablets – Many geriatrics enjoy reading books but can no longer see the print.
 Tablets have settings that allow readers to adjust font size.